martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `isnull`

-Allows to filter records based on field values that should be null or not null.
+Allows filtering records based on field values that should be null or not null.

 ```crystal
 Article.all.filter(subtitle__isnull: true)